-- 2.13.5.1 Any Ordinary Member of TSNZ who wishes to be considered for the position of Manager of any of the teams defined in Rule 2.13.1 shall, not later than PLUS 3 submit his/her nomination in writing to the Administration Officer. - 2.13.5.2 The TSNZ Executive shall, not later than Monday following PLUS 4 in the year of the event, appoint a Manager for each of the teams in Rule 2.13.1.
+- 2.13.5.1 Any Ordinary Member of TSNZ who wishes to be considered for the position of Manager of any of the teams defined in Rule 2.13.1 shall, not later than PLUS 3 submit his/her nomination in writing to the Executive Officer. - 2.13.5.2 The TSNZ Executive shall, as soon as practicably possible following selection and confirmation of the Inter-Island teams in the year of the event, appoint a Manager for each of the teams in Rule 2.13.1.